Santa Cruz Bronson 5

 The Builds

 Folks who are familiar with Santa Cruz’s build naming convention will find a familiar arrangement with the new Bronson.
-Ranging from the least expensive R build to the range-topping X0 AXS RSV, there are five builds in total with the upper three all using electronic shifting from SRAM.
+Ranging from the least expensive R build to the range-topping X0 AXS RSV, there are seven builds in total with the upper three all using electronic shifting from SRAM.

 David Golay and Zack Henderson review the Santa Cruz Bronson for Blister